 - Finally — your Retro sofa — I offer up three choices:

 - Vintage.
-Cast around locally for a vintage sectional like this one that I found quickly on ebay — you can also find these without the skirt at the bottom, a sleeker look — although I like them both.
-I really adore vintage 50s sectionals that are rounded like this — we have one in our TV/rumpus room, it is awesome.
+Cast around locally for a vintage sectional — you can also find these with or without the skirt at the bottom, a sleeker look — although I like them both.
+I really adore vintage 50s sectionals that are rounded — we have one in our TV/rumpus room, it is awesome.
 In all likelihood, you will want to reupholster it, which adds expense, but I’ve seen nothing brand-new that is comparable.
 Be sure you buy from a smoke-free home, if that’s an issue for you.
 Overall, this is my #1 choice, but I am known for doing things the hard way…

 - New.
 Try Lee Industries’ Apartment Sofa Model 3052 at the right, and two coordinating chairs or similarly styled recliners.
 I really love this sofa, actually, for a postwar 40s 50s or 60s interior.
 The low arms and tight upholstered back with piping up the middle are perfect (very similar to my vintage sofa)…I also like the skirt.
 This one is a winner.